chrismeserole/gbNgram/README.md

 <img src="figure/ex3.jpeg" alt="Terms" width="400px" height="240px"/>

-The shows a steady rise and fall in descriptions of Muslim authors.
+The graph shows a steady rise and fall in descriptions of Muslim authors.
 Significantly, what the line for "Muslim poet" shows is actually a joint frequency rather than a single one.
 More specifically, it shows how often "Muslim poet", "muslim poet", "Moslem poet" and "moslem poet" appear in a given year, as well as the plural of each term.

 What the above doesn't show though is how the word used to describe Muslims has changed over time.
 For that, try this: